 Hide Important Notes^*

-Feta is created by salting and curing milk from certain breeds of sheep and goats, in a brine solution for months, before removing it to dry out.
-The curdled milk containing rennet is then separated and drained in a cloth bag or mold, and later sliced, salted and packed in brine.
+Feta is created by salting and curing milk of certain breeds of sheep and goats, in a brine solution for months, before removing it to dry out.
+The curdled milk containing rennet is then separated and drained in a cloth bag or mould, and later sliced, salted and packed in brine.
 OK, but which feta offers the right balance of taste and value?

-To find out, we surveyed almost 400 Aussies for their feedback on the feta cheese they have purchased from a supermarket or grocer (i.e. not a deli) and eaten in the last three months.
-Survey respondents rated brands on factor including their taste, value for money and overall satisfaction.
-Those which met the minimum required sample size of 30 responses are featured in our results.
+To find out, we surveyed more than 300 Australian consumers for their feedback on the feta cheese they purchased from a supermarket or grocer (i.e. not a deli) and eaten in the last three months.
+Survey respondents rated brands on taste, range variety, packaging design, value for money and overall satisfaction.
+Brands that received the minimum required sample size of 30 responses are featured in our results.

 Best Feta Cheese

-Here are the best feta cheese brands in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best feta cheese brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 About the author of this page